xblam/titanic/README.md

 accuracy is always easy to understand

 the metrics and the curves give a better understanding of the types of errors the model is making, and what the tradeoffs are at each threshold level

+when evaluating a model we should evaluate it on the raw performance, so make sure that we run predict_proba on the models that just output the binary categories